V4Fire/Client/src/components/base/b-list/README.md

 #### [listTag = `'ul'`]

-A type of the list' root tag.
+List root tag type.

 #### [listElTag = `'li'`]

-A type of list' element tags.
+List element tag type.

 #### [activeProp]

-An initial component active item/s.
+The active element(s) of the component.
-If the component is switched to the `multiple` mode, you can pass an array or Set to define several active items.
+If the component is switched to "multiple" mode, you can pass in an iterable to define multiple active elements.

 #### [autoHref = `false`]